AdobeDocs/analytics-1.4-apis/src/pages/guides/reporting/methods.md

 This method requires a `reportDescription` JSON object, which contains the desired reporting parameters.
 See [reportDescription JSON object reference](report-description/index.md) for details.

 * If the `reportDescription` JSON object is valid, the response contains `"valid": true`.
 * If the `reportDescription` JSON object is invalid, the API returns an error outlining the issue.
 See [Troubleshooting](troubleshooting.md) for details.
+* If `source` is set to `realtime`, ensure either `currentData` is set to `false` or `currentData` is not part of the request, otherwise a 500 - Internal Server Error is returned.